nbremer/openvis2016/README.md

 In this repo you can find the slides and underlying code for the presentation that I gave at OpenVis in Boston on April 25th, 2016.
 It might take a few seconds to load, but you should see something within ±5 seconds.
 Note that the presentation has a few CPU heavy slides, especially those with continuously moving objects

 ####Please, please look at these slides in Chrome
-Tested with Chrome, Firefox and Safari, but definitely meant to be seen in Chrome.
+Tested with Chrome, Firefox and Safari (not going to try IE).
+Definitely meant to be seen in Chrome.
 Even more so at a resolution of 1920x1080

 [SVGs beyond mere shapes](http://nbremer.github.io/openvis2016/slides)